josefkrajkar/Pewpewpew/README.md

 - use ```<Game/>``` tag in your webpage
 - Play the game! :)

 <p>If you'll have any questions or suggestions about this script or just want to say "Hello!", please send me an email, I will really appreciate it.
-You can check the live example of this script on <a href="http://josefkrajkar.czweb.org/pewpew/">this link.</a></p>
+You can check the live example of this script on <a href="">this link.</a></p>

 TODO list:
  - Recalculate mouse coordinates according to the proper position of the game area